Conservation and Outdoor Recreation Challenge Cost Share Applications

 Purpose and Scope:

-- The Challenge Cost Share program is intended to support specific National Park Service mission-related projects that align with goals of local project partners.
+- The Conservation and Outdoor Recreation Challenge Cost Share program is intended to support specific National Park Service mission-related projects that align with the goals of project partners.

-- Challenge Cost Share Projects must support one or more of the following purposes:
+- Challenge Cost Share projects must support one or more of the following funding themes:

 - Outdoor Recreation.
-Projects that increase public access to outdoor recreation opportunities.
+Projects that increase public access to new and restored outdoor recreation opportunities.

 - Projects that benefit NPS administered National Parks, National Trails and Wild and Scenic Rivers.

-- National Park Service staff will work with NPS project partners to achieve these mutually beneficial outcomes.
+- National Park Service staff will work with project partners to achieve these mutually beneficial outcomes.

 - This partnership challenge seeks to reward proposals that have the best prospects to build enduring benefits and develop new partnerships.